JoseluGames/Python-Test/README.md

 ### Authentication

 For authentication, I decided to follow the suggested route in the task description and make a token based auth, simply make a post requets to /register to generate a token and use it to shorten a URL.
 This token is saved on a users table and checked before shortening any URLs.

+### Analytics

+For analytics I had to research about threading in Python, after that I decided to simply store the user actions on the database (Register, Shorten and Redirect) for simplicity.